prometheus/docs/content/docs/introduction/glossary.md

 Direct instrumentation is instrumentation added inline as part the source code of a program.

+### Endpoint

+A source of metrics than can be scraped, usually corresponding to a single process.

 ### Exporter

 An exporter is a binary that exposes Prometheus metrics, commonly by converting